-6 Mar 2014 This is the second of our Throwback Thursday articles, inspired by our archives or a desire to share a members-only article with a wider readership.
-This particular article was first published on 28 August 2008 and has been added to since, but I urge you to click on the links and on the milk thistle tag at the bottom of this article to read more on this popular subject.
-Feel free to add any observations or experiences in the Comments box.
+6 March 2014 This is the second of our Throwback Thursday articles, inspired by our archives or a desire to share a members-only article with a wider readership.
+This particular article was first published on 28 August 2008 and has been added to since, but I urge you to click on the links and on the milk thistle tag at the top of this article to read more on this popular subject.
 I certainly don't want to encourage over-indulgence, but I have found milk thistle effective (perhaps psychosomatically?) in minimising the less welcome effects of alcohol.

-9 Sep 2012 See below for an addition from Swiss botanist and co-author of Wine Grapes, Dr José Vouillamoz
+9 September 2012 See below for an addition from Swiss botanist and co-author of Wine Grapes, Dr José Vouillamoz.

 Those of you who have followed this website from its tentative first steps in late 2000 and have memorised every word (can such a person exist?) may well be aware of milk thistle already.
 This natural health product reputed to protect the liver against toxins such as alcohol has been part of my life for years now.
 Based on silymarin, or Silybum marianum, it is now obviously so popular than the leading British chemist Boots offer their own brand of milk thistle in an easy, flat blister pack.
 I do wish I had bought shares in a milk thistle farm.